smirarab/sepp/tutorial/tipp-tutorial.md

                  -t 0.95
 ```

 This command will create taxonomic profiles (one for each taxonomic ranking) from the classification results.
 Fragments will only be classified if they have at least 95% support for the classification.
-Let's start by looking at the file labelled `pyrg.classification`
+Let's start by looking at the file labelled `pyrg.classification` in `profile/markers-v1`.

 ```
 fragment        species genus   family  order   class   phylum